armory/docs/content/en/docs/installation/armory-operator/hal-op-migration.md

 linkTitle: Migrate from Halyard
 weight: 20
 description: >
-  Migrate your Spinnaker or Armory Enterprise installation from Halyard to the  Operator.
+  Migrate your Armory Enterprise or Spinnaker installation from Halyard to the Operator.
 ---

 {{< include "armory-operator/os-operator-blurb.md">}}

+This guide assumes you want to deploy Armory Enterprise using a single `SpinnakerSerivce.yml` manifest file rather than Kustomize patches.

 The migration process from Halyard to Operator can be completed in 7 steps:

 1. [Install the Operator]({{< ref "op-quickstart" >}}).
 1. Export configuration.

    Copy the desired profile's content from the `config` file

    For example, if you want to migrate the `default` hal profile, use the following `SpinnakerService` manifest structure: